Art Project: Decorating Pumpkins

-A large portion of the creations are done by grown-ups
+- Grown-ups do a large portion of the creations

-You will need a big round and preferably stable pumpkin; a real hammer and nails (you can find them at a 99c store); screws and a screwdriver; a sorter with a variety of items that children can hammer into the pumpkin: buttons, lids, yarn, foam shapes, etc.
+- A sorter tray with a variety of items that children can hammer into the pumpkin: buttons, lids, yarn, foam shapes, etc.

 Hammering items into the pumpkin can be easier than cutting through the pumpkin’s skin and at the same time is very empowering.
-Children will love to use real tools: nails and hammer.
+Children will love to use real tools: nails and hammers.